GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 ## GRAPHS (OUTPUT FILES)

 ### [treatment_plot.png](treatment_plot.png)
-Cumulative treated (removed) fishing capacity, measured according to different metrics: number of vessels removed, and total legnth, power or shipping volume thereof.
+Cumulative treated (removed) fishing capacity, measured according to different metrics: number of vessels removed, and total legnth, power or shipping volume thereof

 Origin: Output of R file 3 (summary_graphs.r)

 ### [carte.png](carte.png)
-Map of treatment across the French Atlantic coast, both according to total number of ships removed and the share of initial monthly fishing capacity (in volume) removed.
+Map of treatment across the French Atlantic coast, both according to total number of ships removed and the share of initial monthly fishing capacity (in volume) removed

 Origin: Output of R file 3 (summary_graphs.r)

 ### [plots_treated_sales.png](plots_treated_sales.png)
 Helps visualize treatment by plotting the sales history of all 86 treated ships in number of sales.
-Imputed months are indicated by red dots.
+Imputed months are indicated by red dots

 Origin: Output of R file 3 (summary_graphs.r)

 ### [plots_random_sales.png](plots_random_sales.png)
 Helps visualize control units and imputation by plotting the sales history of 250 random ships in number of sales.
-Imputed months are indicated by red dots.
+Imputed months are indicated by red dots

 Origin: Output of R file 3 (summary_graphs.r)

 ### [plots_treated_quantities.png](plots_treated_quantities.png)
 Helps visualize treatment by plotting the sales history of all 86 treated ships in total quantity of sales.
-Imputed months are indicated by red dots.
+Imputed months are indicated by red dots

 Origin: Output of R file 3 (summary_graphs.r)

 ### [plots_random_quantities.png](plots_random_quantities.png)
 Helps visualize control units and imputation by plotting the sales history of 250 random ships in total quantity of sales.
-Imputed months are indicated by red dots.
+Imputed months are indicated by red dots

 Origin: Output of R file 3 (summary_graphs.r)

 ### [plots_treated_values.png](plots_treated_values.png)
 Helps visualize treatment by plotting the sales history of all 86 treated ships in total value of sales.
-Imputed months are indicated by red dots.
+Imputed months are indicated by red dots

 Origin: Output of R file 3 (summary_graphs.r)

 ### [plots_random_values.png](plots_random_values.png)
 Helps visualize control units and imputation by plotting the sales history of 250 random ships in total value of sales.
-Imputed months are indicated by red dots.
+Imputed months are indicated by red dots

 Origin: Output of R file 3 (summary_graphs.r)

 ### [char_space.png](char_space.png)
 Situates all treated and control ships in the tonnage (vertical axis) / length (horizontal axis) space to detect outliers and select matching criterion.
-Light blue points represent treated units and dark blue are controls.
+Light blue points represent treated units and dark blue are controls

 Origin: Output of R file 3 (summary_graphs.r)

 ### [neighboring_controls.png](neighboring_controls.png)
 Visualize, for each treated unit, all matched controls according to the selected criterion in the length/tonnage space.
-Keep as matched controls only ships that are same gear, and +/- 20% of length and tonnage if treated ship is less than 25m long, and all ships of length above 24m if treated unit is above 25m long.
+Keep as matched controls only ships that are same gear, and +/- 20% of length and tonnage if treated ship is less than 25m long, and all ships of length above 24m if treated unit is above 25m long

 Origin: Output of R file 4 (counterfactual_estimation.r)

 ### [synth_dif.png](synth_dif.png)
 Visualize counterfactuals (and treatment effect, which are non-realized fish sales) estimated using synthetic difference in difference, with the synthdid R package, for each treated unit.
-This graphs represents vessel production in terms of the total value of sales, but counterfactuals were also estimated for total quantity and number of sales in R file 4.
+This graphs represents vessel production in terms of the total value of sales, but counterfactuals were also estimated for total quantity and number of sales in R file 4

 Origin: Output of R file 4 (counterfactual_estimation.r)

 ALSO ADD GOOGLE DRIVE NOTES.
 RELIRE NOTES #.
 Nom variables ?
 Accessibility of repository.
-Points à la fin.
-Put spaces between everything.